 None

 8. Identify disproportio nate impacts

 Different Groups to be included in assessment Possible disproportionate impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should directly relate to the potential impacts identified.
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should directly relate to the potential impacts identified.

 Age (people of all ages) no

-Disability (a physical or mental impairment which has a substantial and long-term adverse effect on ability to carry out normal day-to-day activities) no